TISgitx/ipodexecutionmethodswapper/README.md

 ## iPod Execution Method Swapper (iPEMS)

 # About
-iPEMS - A tool that allows you to quickly change the old method (disk swap) to a new one (unencrypted as encrypted (in short, UAE)) for iPod nano 7 2012 and 2015
+iPEMS - A tool that allows you to quickly change the old method (disk swap) to a new one (ByteFau1t) for iPod nano 7 2012 and 2015

 # What does the utility do?
 It performs many operations, in particular: